StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 ```

 {% endtab %}

-{% tab title="Linux" %}
+{% tab title="Docker" %}

-To reduce data production in StackState Agent running on Linux:
+To reduce data production in StackState Agent running on Docker:

-1. Configure the `min_collection_interval` for each of the following system integrations, default 15 seconds:
+1. Configure the `min_collection_interval` for each of the following system integrations.
+The default setting is `15` seconds.
+Doubling this value should result in a noticeable drop in the amount of data produced.
+If required, you can increase the interval further, however, the aim should be to find a balance between the frequency of data collection and the amount of data received by StackState:
    - **Memory** - `/etc/stackstate-agent/conf.d/memory.d/conf.yaml`
    - **CPU** - `/etc/stackstate-agent/conf.d/cpu.d/conf.yaml`
    - **Disk** - `/etc/stackstate-agent/conf.d/disk.d/conf.yaml`